Kubernetes Cluster Setup#

 The demo dashboard is not secure and should not be used in production.
 Please refer to the Kubernetes documentation for more information on how to set up access control for the dashboard.

-Troubleshooting Kubernetes Setup#
+Troubleshooting Kubernetes setup#

 If you encounter issues while setting up your Kubernetes cluster, please refer to the troubleshooting guide to diagnose and fix issues.